Examination Regulations for all Students

 No pencil cases are allowed on the desks.

 - Translation dictionaries (e.g. English-French) or other dictionaries, (thesaurus, definitions, technical) are not allowed unless specified by the instructor and indicated on the examination paper.
 Electronic dictionaries are never allowed.

-- Except for bottled water, no food or drink is allowed in the examination room.
+- Except for bottled water (with the label removed), no food or drink is allowed in the examination room.
 Candidates with health problems that warrant relaxation of this regulation should provide medical documentation to the presiding officer prior to the beginning of the examination.
 Such students should restrict themselves to those items and packaging that will least distract other examinees.

 EXPECTED CONDUCT AND SANCTIONS